erkac/f5-bigip-letsencrypt/README.md

 ```

 ### Run dehydrated and test 🎉
-Your `/shared/letsencrypt` folder should look like this one:
+At this point, your `/shared/letsencrypt` folder should look like this one:
 ```
 [root@bigipA:Active:Standalone] letsencrypt # ls -la
 total 140